-Introduction GRI Index SASB Reporting boundaries and methodologies E xternal assurance се 1: Foundation 2: General disclosures 3: Material topics Economic Environmental Social
+Introduction GRI Index SASB Reporting boundaries and methodologies E External assurance 1: Foundation 2: General disclosures 3: Material topics Economic Environmental Social

-SOCIAL co ontinued SECURITY PRACTICES 3-3 Our management ap Our management approach to security practices investigations, and b rity Policy outlines our four pillars of security: people security, physical security (including of our products and assets), usiness continuity and crisis management.
-This policy is underpinned by a number of minimum standards and market and site must adhere to. programmes in all markets and at all sites, with nominated and trained individuals responsible for the programme. n each market and at each site is determined by its size, risk levels and any local requirements.
-Markets and sites are supported by a central team of security experts, who have regional and functional responsibility for security delivery across all our markets and the four pillars.
-This team runs global training - such as our online personal safety training - oversees global security communications and awareness, and helps to ensure we satisfy external regulations and requirements.
-We take a risk-based approach to security, with a global programme to identify and assess risks and produce mitigation plans.
-We review security risks routinely and communicate with our people around the world to raise awareness.
-The Executive Committee, the Audit Committee, and the Audit and Risk Committee review our approach and relevant risks as part of our corporate risk management programme.
-Market adherence to our corporate security policies and standards is continually monitored through reviews and audits.
-Global corporate security policies and standards are also subject to regular review.
-All updates or adjustments are communicated clearly to markets and sites. government security ity team regularly benchmarks its practices and performance with other multinationals.
+SOCIAL co ontinued SECURITY PRACTICES 3-3 Our management ap pproach to security practices investigations, and b rity Policy outlines our four pillars of security: people security, physical security (including of our products and assets), usiness continuity and crisis management.
+This policy is underpinned by a number of minimum standards and market and site must adhere to. programmes in all markets and at all sites, with nominated and trained individuals responsible for the programme. n each market and at each site is determined by its size, risk levels and any local requirements. across all our market e supported by a central team of security experts, who have regional and functional responsibility for security deliver is and the four pillars.
+This team runs global training - such as our online personal safety training - oversees global ions and awareness, and helps to ensure we satisfy external regulations and requirements.
+We review security ris I approach to security, with a global programme to identify and assess risks and produce mitigation plans. sks routinely and communicate with our people around the world to raise awareness.
+The Executive Committee, , and the Audit and Risk Committee review our approach and relevant risks as part of our corporate risk imme. o our corporate security policies and standards is continually monitored through reviews and audits.
+Global vlicies and standards are also subject to regular review.
+All updates or adjustments are communicated clearly government security ity team regularly benchmarks its practices and performance with other multinationals.
 It also liaises closely with experts through its membership of organisations such as the UK government's National Protective Security Authority, nent's Overseas Security Advisory Council, and the International Security Management Association.
 Disclosure Our response 410-01 Security personnel trained in human Omissions: the percentage of security personnel, including third-party organisations, who have received formal training in human rights policies or specific procedures and their application to security.